moby/moby/docs/project/set-up-git.md

 To create a signature, you configure your username and email address in Git.
 You can set these globally or locally on just your `docker-fork` repository.
 You must sign with your real name.
+You can sign your git commit automatically with `git commit -s`.
 We don't accept anonymous contributions or contributions through pseudonyms.

 As you change code in your fork, you'll want to keep it in sync with the changes others make in the `docker/docker` repository.
 To make syncing easier, you'll